Rena Dourou

 Irene "Rena" Dourou (Ειρήνη "Ρένα" Δούρου; born 1974) is a Greek political scientist and politician of the Coalition of the Radical Left (Syriza).
 From 2014 to 2019, she served as the Regional Governor of Attica.
-She lost re-election to New Democracy (Greece) Candidate Giorgios Patoulis on 7 July 2019.
+She lost re-election to New Democracy candidate Giorgios Patoulis on 7 July 2019.

 Early life and education

-Born 1974 in Aigaleo to a police officer and a stay-at-home mother, whom Dourou later described as conservative yet open-minded, she was raised in Western Athens working-class suburb Egaleo.
-Active in the anti-globalization movement, she helped founding Synaspismos Youth in 1995.
+Born 1974 in Aigaleo to a police officer and a stay-at-home mother, she was raised in the Western Athens suburb of Aigaleo.
+Active in the anti-globalization movement, she helped found Synaspismos Youth in 1995.

-Dourou took up her studies to become a teacher at Athens University.
-Following her graduation she was rewarded a scholarship to University of Essex in the United Kingdom where she enrolled in political science and earned a master's degree.
+Dourou became a teacher at Athens University.
+Following her graduation, she was rewarded a scholarship to the University of Essex in the United Kingdom, where she enrolled in political science and earned a master's degree.
 Though Dourou was encouraged to pursue a Ph.D., she decided to return to Greece, where in 2004 she joined the newly founded left-wing Syriza party.

-Apart from Greek, Dourou is fluent in English, French, Italian and Turkish.

 Political career

 In the two consecutive legislative elections of May and June 2012, she was elected a member of the Hellenic Parliament for the suburban Athens B constituency.

 In a television appearance on 7 June 2012, far-right Golden Dawn party's MP Ilias Kasidiaris threw a glass of water at Dourou, at which point Liana Kanelli slapped Kasidiaris with pieces of paper in front of her, followed by Kasodsiaris slapping Kanelli repeatedly in the face.
-The incident caused an uproar, both nationally and internationally, and was widely seen as a moment of revelation regarding Golden Dawn's violent agenda.
+The incident caused an uproar, both nationally and internationally.

 Following the elections, Dourou was appointed to the Shadow Cabinet of Alexis Tsipras, where she was made responsible for foreign policy.
-In the beginning, Dourou had to cope with prejudices against female politicians, with a Kathimerini commentator railing that the "nice blonde" be rather "a qualified kindergarten teacher" than qualified on foreign policy issues.
-However, she fought her way through male dominance and sexism, defining Syriza's defence and foreign policy, as to be increasingly described her party's "rising star".

-Dourou has organized events and delivered speeches in collaboration with Greek Jewish organizations to commemorate the Holocaust.
-In 2019 she authored the book Πέντε ομιλίες για το ολοκαύτωμα των Ελλήνων Εβραίων (Five Speeches on the Holocaust of Greek Jews).
+Dourou also organized events and delivered speeches in collaboration with Greek Jewish organizations to commemorate the Holocaust.
+In 2019, she authored the book "Five Speeches on the Holocaust of Greek Jews".